cristina-v-melnic/cristina-v-melnic/README.md

 - 👋 Hi, I’m @cristina-v-melnic
 - 👀 I’m interested in computational neuroscience, physics, and data science.
 - 🌱 I’m currently tackling topics in machine learning.
-- 💞️ I’m looking for a research position in computational neuroscience
+- 💞️ I’m looking for a research position in computational neuroscience.

-     or an internship in data science/machine learning.
 - 📫 How to reach me: cristina.v.melnic@gmail.com

 <!---